xn8812/New_Layers-Keras-Tensorflow/README.md

 # New_Layers (Keras-Tensorflow)

-In this repository, I will add some layers from recent papers, they are tested on Keras-1.2.2.
+In this repository, I will continue adding new layers from recent papers, they are tested on Keras-1.2.2.

 The layers include: